Appeals panel put phone passcode order on hold in Gruver case

 Naquin is the only person charged with negligent homicide in the death of the late LSU student.
 Last fall, Gruver drank himself to death as part of a fraternity's hazing ritual.

-Testimonies and evidence lead officials to believe that Naquin was the ringleader of the group and targeted Gruver to make him drink more than others.
+Authorities say Naquin was the ringleader of the group and targeted Gruver to make him drink more than others.

 Attorneys representing Naquin say they plan to appeal the ruling.